BLOG CATEGORIES

 Hot-side intercooler pipes

 The hot-side kit will have a solid aluminum center section with silicone couplers attached to the turbo and intercooler outlet.
 It fits nicely around the engine oil pan and is mounted with brackets to keep it in place.
 However, a balance between flexibility and rigidity is important, which is why the couplers are long.
+This is what helps make the fitment accurate and absorb engine movement.

 Continue Reading »